How to Tell the Difference Between Rat and Mouse Droppings

 Mouse Droppings in Business Settings

-Mouse droppings are small, typically measuring between 3 and 7 millimetres, and are usually black or dark brown in colour.
-They resemble grains of rice and are often scattered across a wide area due to the high activity levels of mice.
-A single mouse can produce up to 80 droppings per day, making early detection essential.
+Mouse droppings are small, typically measuring between 3 and 7 millimetres, and usually appear black or dark brown.
+They resemble grains of rice and often scatter across a wide area because of the high activity levels of mice.
+A single mouse can produce up to 80 droppings per day, so early detection is essential.

-In commercial settings such as food storage units, office ceilings, plant rooms or behind shelving in retail environments, these droppings are often overlooked during regular cleaning.
-Their presence near stock, packaging, or food preparation areas can quickly lead to contamination and breaches of hygiene protocols.
+In commercial settings such as food storage units, office ceilings, plant rooms, or behind shelving in retail environments, staff often overlook these droppings during routine cleaning.
+When found near stock, packaging, or food preparation areas, they can quickly cause contamination and breach hygiene protocols.

 It is also important to distinguish mouse droppings from those of bats.
-Bat droppings, while similar in appearance, crumble easily when touched due to their high insect content.
-Misidentification can result in legal consequences, as bats are protected under the Wildlife and Countryside Act 1981.
+Although similar in appearance, bat droppings crumble easily when touched because of their high insect content.
+Misidentifying them can lead to legal consequences, as bats are protected under the Wildlife and Countryside Act 1981.
 Always consult a professional pest control provider to ensure accurate identification.

 Rat Droppings in Commercial Environments

 Rat droppings are much larger than mouse droppings, generally measuring between 12 and 20 millimetres.
-They are often dark in colour and shaped like an olive stone.
-Unlike mice, rats tend to defecate in the same place consistently, meaning their droppings are usually found in concentrated clusters.
+They often appear dark in colour and have a shape similar to an olive stone.
+Unlike mice, rats tend to defecate in the same spot repeatedly, so their droppings usually form concentrated clusters.

-Common sites for rat droppings in commercial buildings include plant rooms, boiler houses, electrical risers, storerooms, and near external bin areas.
-Although rats produce fewer droppings per day than mice, they are more destructive.
-Their presence is often linked with structural damage, including gnawed cabling, insulation and pipework.
+In commercial buildings, you commonly find rat droppings in plant rooms, boiler houses, electrical risers, storerooms, and near external bin areas.
+Although rats produce fewer droppings per day than mice, they cause more damage.
+Rats often gnaw on cabling, insulation, and pipework, leading to structural problems.

-In some cases, rat droppings may be confused with those of grey squirrels.
-If you suspect squirrel activity in loft spaces or service voids, a more detailed site inspection is required to confirm the species and identify access points or nesting materials.
+Sometimes, people confuse rat droppings with those of grey squirrels.
+If you suspect squirrel activity in loft spaces or service voids, conduct a detailed site inspection to identify the species and locate access points or nesting materials.

 Why Accurate Identification Matters for Your Business